Soluto/kamus/README.md

 ### Utilities
 Kamus is shipped with 2 utilities that make it easier to use:
 * Kamus CLI - a small CLI that eases the interaction with the Encrypt API.
-Refer to the docs for more details.
+Refer to the [docs](https://github.com/Soluto/kamus/blob/master/cli/README.md) for more details.
 * Kamus init container - a init container that interacts with the Decrypt API.
+Refer to the [docs](https://github.com/Soluto/kamus/blob/master/init-container/README.md) for more details.
-Refer to the docs for more details.
+* CRD Controller - allowing to create native Kubernetes secrets using Kamus.
+Refer to the [docs](https://github.com/Soluto/kamus/blob/master/docs/crd.md) for more details.

 ## Security
 We take security seriously at Soluto.